AddressFinder/addressfinder-woocommerce/DEVELOPMENT.md

 This will open up a browser window (https://127.0.0.1:8080) with the `dist` directory contents displayed.

+# Live reload

+In a separate window, run:

+1. `npm run watch`

+Then whenever a file is edited, it will be re-compiled and available for reloading.

+# Test Servers
+We have two test servers

+1. The first uses Wordpress v5.1.3 and Woocommerce v3.6.2.
+2. The second uses Wordpress v5.3 and Woocommerce v3.8.1

+# Developing and testing Test Server 1

 To develop and test this plugin, you should:

 1. Visit the Abletech Woocommerce test server.
 You can find url and the credentials [here](https://github.com/abletech/wiki/tree/ba4de9312525902fafc89e41a94e99904ddde88f/clients/addressfinder/addressfinder-woocommerce)
-1. On the store's admin pages click on Plugins.
+2. On the store's admin pages click on Plugins.
 If the AddressFinder plugin is listed click 'edit', otherwise install it by clicking the 'Add New' button at the top of the page.
-1. Edit the plugin file `woocommerce-addressfinder.php`.
+3. Edit the plugin file `woocommerce-addressfinder.php`.
   - Comment out this line

     ```